 Demanding Justice for Your Loved One

 If your family member has been harmed by abuse or neglect at a nursing home, you can pursue accountability and justice on their behalf through a lawsuit.
-A successful lawsuit can provide compensation for:
+A successful case can provide compensation for the following:

 - The costs of medical treatment and rehabilitation

-- The costs of long-term care, including costs to relocate to a new nursing home or adult care facility
+- The prices of long-term care, including fees to relocate to a new nursing home or adult care facility

 - Physical pain and suffering